Conversations about Science routinely go beyond the examination syllabus.

 A unique feature of our Science curriculum is that our Infants and Juniors go on a Nature Walk each week or once per fortnight.
 Its purpose is to encourage detailed observation, identification and appreciation of ‘ordinary’ natural phenomena such as local wildlife, flowers, plants and trees.
 We are privileged to have easy access to the Cambridge University Botanical Gardens and to fen land near the school.
-When they return from their walk they make sure they can identify what they found (if it was appropriate to bring it back) and then paint it using water colours in their Nature Notebook.
+When they return from their walk they make sure they can identify what they found (if it was appropriate to bring it back) and, from Year 2, paint it using water colours in their Nature Notebook.
 The patient attention involved in this exercise makes a strong impression.
 Over the months, pupils develop a Nature Notebook they can be proud of, and an impressive knowledge base.

 In classroom Science, the emphasis is upon practical observations and hands-on experiments.
 Food-based activities provide good learning opportunities for Infants, such as making bread, dissolving jelly, melting chocolate or drying apple rings.
 A unique feature of our Science curriculum is the use of narrative.
 Infants read stories about scientific discoveries made by Albert Einstein, John James Audobon and Edward Jenner, for example, to inspire them to explore further.